isomerpages/mas-moneysense/_legacy-planning/Understanding Estate Planning.md

 </li>
 </ul>
 <p>CPF savings (balances left in a deceased member's Ordinary, Medisave and
-Special/Retirement Accounts) do not form part of the estate and are not covered by a will.
+Special/Retirement Accounts) are not covered by a will.
 If you don't make a CPF nomination, your CPF savings would be transferred to the Public Trustee's Office (PTO) for distribution to your family under the Intestate Succession Act or the Inheritance Certificate (for Muslims).
 PTO charges an administrative fee for the service.</p>
 <p>You should make a CPF nomination if you want your CPF savings to be distributed
 accordng to your wishes.</p>
 <h3>What Do You Have?</h3>